yandex-cloud/docs/en/managed-mysql/pricing.md

 The cost is calculated for each hour of the host's operation in accordance with its class.
 The exact class characteristics are given in the section [#T](concepts/instance-types.md).

 The minimum billing unit is one hour (for example, the cost of 1.5 hours of operation is the same as the cost of 2 hours of operation).
-You are not charged for time when the host {{ MY }} is not performing its main functions.
+You are not charged for time when the host MySQL is not performing its main functions.

 ### Disk space use {#rules-storage}